About Matthijs Koene

 Matthijs Koene: Master of the Panpipes

-Matthijs Koene (1977) is internationally regarded as one of the leading panpipe players of his time.
+Matthijs Koene (1977) is internationally regarded as the leading panpipes player of his time.
 A true pioneer, his vision and manner of playing have vastly expanded the technical and expressive capabilities of his instrument.
 Through this, the panpipes have succeeded in making an entry into the classical music world.

 Autonomous panpipes repertoire